jaakla/osm-name-stats/README.md

 # osm-name-stats

 Notebook and intermediate data to find most popular names in all the countries based on OSM data.
+It is to demonstrate some analysis using Jupyter Notebook and https://github.com/CartoDB/cartoframes

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/jaakla/osm-name-stats/master)